alserok/system-design/telegram/readme.md

 dehashed.

-Here, we send a message to redis pub/sub because we have multiple instances of 'chats' service (broadcast the message to all listeners).
+Here, we send a message to redis pub/sub because we have multiple instances of `chats` service (broadcast the message to all listeners).
 All instances consume the message, and if the current user is online, they send him his message, if not they don't.
 After that stage, the message just being stored to DB.